 Resistant starch is the most beneficial to gut health, compared to its counterparts: rapidly digestible starch (RDS) and slowly digestible starch (SDS).
-RDSes are rapidly digested in the small intestine, according to research published in Nutrients.
+RDSes are rapidly digested in the small intestine1, according to research published in Nutrients.
 This causes the carbohydrates to transform into glucose and often leads to a spike in blood sugar.
 "These rapid and large increases in blood glucose levels can further lead to cell, tissue, and organ damage," the study says.
-SDSes take longer to break down than RDSes and tend to have similar benefits of low-glycemic foods, like prolonged energy.
+SDSes take longer to break down than RDSes and tend to have similar benefits of low-glycemic foods2, like prolonged energy.
 Both alternative types of starch are absorbed much more quickly than resistant starch and therefore don't offer the same health benefits.

 Is resistant starch good for you?

-As a prebiotic food, resistant starches help promote a healthy gut and may aid in digestion.
+As a prebiotic food, resistant starches help promote a healthy gut and may aid in digestion3.
 They do this by feeding the good bacteria (probiotics) already existing in the gut microbiome.
 This is why it's important to have a healthy combination of prebiotics and probiotics.

 "Despite the concern for carbohydrates spiking blood sugar, numerous studies on resistant starch show the opposite effect," Maren says.
-"The decrease in obesity associated with consumption of resistant starch is significant enough to improve insulin sensitivity."
+"The decrease in obesity associated with consumption of resistant starch is significant enough to improve insulin sensitivity4."